-{\bf Outline.} In section 2 we summarize background from polynomial dynamics.
-In section 3 we develop the theory of local models.
-In section 4 we define the Gromov-Hausdorff topology on $\cB_d$ and prove that the projection $\pi$ is continuous and a homeomorphism on the shift locus.
-In section 5, the connectedness of $S(f,t)$ is proved, and then applied to complete the proof of Theorem \ref{pi}.
+In section 2 we summarize background from polynomial dynamics.
+In section 3 we define the Gromov-Hausdorff topology on $\cB_d$ and prove that the projection $\pi$ is continuous and a homeomorphism on the shift locus.
+In section 4 we develop the theory of model surfaces and model maps.
+In section 5, the connectedness of $\cS(f,t)$ is proved, and in section 6 it is applied to complete the proof of Theorem \ref{pi}.